ethz-adrl/control-toolbox/README.md

  - The Optimal Control (`ct_optcon`) module builds on top of the Core module and adds infrastructure for defining and solving Optimal Control Problems.
 It contains the functionality for defining cost functions, constraints, solver backends and a general MPC wrapper.
- - The rigid body dynamics (`ct_rbd`) module provides tools for modelling Rigid Body Dynamics systems and interfaces with `ct_core` and `ct_optcon` data types.
+ - The Rigid Body Dynamics (`ct_rbd`) module provides tools for modelling Rigid Body Dynamics systems and interfaces with `ct_core` and `ct_optcon` data types.

 For testing as well as examples, we also provide the models module (`ct_models`) which contains